ARRL NYC/Long Island Field Day 2000 Report

 the nearby campground.

-The eighth and last stop on Saturday was the American Red Cross Emergency
+The eighth and last stop on Saturday was the American Red Cross

 Communications Service at Eaton's Point Coast Guard Station.
 This was the